miking-lang/miking-dppl/README.md

 ## Compiling CorePPL to RootPPL
 Another option to run inference over a CorePPL program is to compile it to RootPPL.
 This option potentially results in more efficient inference (due to the efficiency of RootPPL), but also has quite a lot of limitations (for example, RootPPL does not support automatic memory management or higher-order functions).
-A CorePPL program in a file `cpplprog.mc` can be compiled to a RootPPL file `out.cu` using the command `cppl -m rootppl-smc cpplprog.mc`.
+A CorePPL program in a file `cpplprog.mc` can be compiled to a RootPPL file `out.cu` using the command `cppl -t rootppl cpplprog.mc`.
+Currently, the only supported inference algorith in RootPPL is `smc-bpf` (the SMC bootstrap particle filter).
 The file `out.cu` can then be compiled using, e.g., `rootppl out.cu --stack_size 10000`.
 The stack size option is mandatory for compiling RootPPL programs compiled from CorePPL.
 More information about RootPPL can be found at [RootPPL](#rootppl).

 ## RootPPL
 RootPPL is an intermediate language for representing probabilistic models and comes with a framework that performs inference on the GPU in these models.
 See examples in the folder `rootppl/models`.
 The idea is that high-level Miking probabilistic programming languages should be compiled to this intermediate language.